haet/wp-html-mail/readme.txt

 == Changelog ==

+= 3.4.1 Beta =
+* added support for The Newsletter Plugin

 = 3.4.0 =
 * added basic WooCommerce support in free plugin!!!
 * added support for Fluent Support